 This passage has been a source of confusion and discouragement to many.
 Some understand it to mean that those who fall away from the faith are lost.
 But can such people be saved again?
 Can they be restored to Christian fellowship and again receive the favor of God?

-Most commentators agree that the apostasy here spoken of is the committing of the unpardonable sin (Matt.
-12:31, 32), since this is the only form of apostasy that is hopeless.
+Most commentators agree that the apostasy here spoken of is the committing of the unpardonable sin (Matthew 12:31, 32), since this is the only form of apostasy that is hopeless.
 For more on the unpardonable sin, check the following link, How Does a Person Commit the Unpardonable Sin?

 The case here is not that of a man seeking to return to God and finding repentance impossible, but it is that of a man who has no desire to return to the experience from which he has fallen away.
 The problem here is not with God acceptance of the sinner but rather with the sinners’ refusal to return to God.